dougrichards13/PiAI/README.md

 **Smart Factory PiAI** is a comprehensive, privacy-first AI development environment for the Raspberry Pi 5.
 We've "resurfaced" the Pi—optimizing it specifically for running, experimenting with, and fine-tuning AI models entirely on-device.

+DISCLAIMER: This project is an experiment.
+This project is also not groundbreaking, there are literally dozens of Pi gurus on YouTube like the infamous Jeff Geerling @JeffGeerling, Network Chuck @NetworkChuck, Data Slayer @dataslayermedia, MichaelKlements @MichaelKelments, the team at @CoreElectronics and so many more.
+This particular project is a bit self-serving since I wanted a way to easily resurface a Pi 5 with an AI top for my own tests and pet projects.
+I also really enjoy documenting projects like this so - yes, it is overkill but hey, I had fun building it!
+(Doug Richards)

 ### Why PiAI?

 ✅ **100% Local** - All AI processing on your device, zero cloud dependency